flutter/flutter/specs/style.md

   void setChildWidth(child, width); // sets child.width
   void setChildHeight(child, height); // sets child.height
     // for setChildSize/Width/Height: if the new dimension is different than the last assumed dimensions, and
-    // any StyleNodes with an ownerLayoutManager==this have cached values for getProperty() that are marked
+    // any RenderNodes with an ownerLayoutManager==this have cached values for getProperty() that are marked
-    // as provisional, clear them
-  void welcomeChild(child); // resets child.isNew
+    // as layout-dependent, clear them void welcomeChild(child); // resets child.isNew
   void reapChild(child); // resets child.isGhost

-  Generator<StyleNode> walkChildren();
+  Generator<RenderNode> walkChildren();
     // returns a generator that iterates over the children, skipping any whose ownerLayoutManager is not |this|

-  Generator<StyleNode> walkChildrenBackwards();
+  Generator<RenderNode> walkChildrenBackwards();
     // returns a generator that iterates over the children backwards, skipping any whose ownerLayoutManager is not |this|

   void assumeDimensions(Float width, Float height);
-    // sets the assumed dimensions for calls to getProperty() on StyleNodes that have this as an ownerLayoutManager
+    // sets the assumed dimensions for calls to getProperty() on RenderNodes that have this as an ownerLayoutManager
-    // if the new dimension is different than the last assumed dimensions, and any StyleNodes with an
+    // if the new dimension is different than the last assumed dimensions, and any RenderNodes with an
-    // ownerLayoutManager==this have cached values for getProperty() that are marked as provisional, clear them
+    // ownerLayoutManager==this have cached values for getProperty() that are marked as layout-dependent, clear them
     // TODO(ianh): should we force this to match the input to layout(), when called from inside layout() and when
     // layout() has a forced width and/or height?